 • Is able to receive a U.S. J-1 visa

-Applicants in the following circumstances are NOT eligible to apply for travel grants:
+Applicants in the following circumstances are NOT eligible to apply for Education and Culture exchange funding:

 • (For travel from the U.S.) Permanent residents of the United States (All travelers must be a citizen of the country of residence);